-The general aims of this center are the acquisition of new knowledge on intellectual disabilityand related aspects of human development and the training of research personnel.
+The general aims of this center are the acquisition of new knowledge on intellectual disability and related aspects of human development and the training of research personnel.

-The Web site of the NADDC, whose mission is to promote national policy which provides individuals with developmental disabilities the opportunity to make choices regarding the quality of their lives and be included in the community; and to provide support and assistance to member Councils.
+The Web site of the NACDD, whose mission is to promote national policy which provides individuals with developmental disabilities the opportunity to make choices regarding the quality of their lives and be included in the community; and to provide support and assistance to member Councils.

 The Web site of a unique program, initiated by the Institute on Disability, a University Affiliated Program, that provides persons with developmental disabilities the choice to lease or purchase their own home, thereby freeing them from the constraints of institutional living and giving them more control over their lives and the services they require.

-National Information on Disability A Gopher site consisting of a directory of national information on disabilities maintained by the U.S. Department of Education, Office of Special Education and Rehabilitative Services.
+A Gopher site consisting of a directory of national information on disabilities maintained by the U.S. Department of Education, Office of Special Education and Rehabilitative Services.

 The home page of an organization in England run and controlled by people with learning difficulties.